Printer Version with Pictures

 A big factor in the development of cancer, as well as allergies, arthritis, cardiovascular disease and many other disorders, is inflammation.
 When cells are damaged, a repair process occurs, which brings increased blood flow to the injured area, as well as white blood cells, antibodies and other substances to stimulate healing.
 This is fine if the inflammation is short lived, say after a small wound or minor injury.
 Chronic inflammation, however, causes further damage.
 Heart valves, joint cartilage and kidney cells are among the tissues that are damaged by it.
 Long term inflammation also leads to cancer.

-breaks down Neu5Gc but in dogs it becomes incorporated into cell DNA.
+Not only do dogs not need a lot of meat but a specific sugar called Neu5Gc, which is found in the fat of red meat, promotes antibodies, inflammation and cancer.
+Humans make an enzyme that breaks down Neu5Gc but in dogs it becomes incorporated into cell DNA.
 This foreign sugar then generates an immune system response and results in the formation of antibodies.
 Antibodies are part of the inflammatory process.
-It is better to have chicken or turkey as the meat source than beef because of this Neu5Gc sugar.
+It is better to have chicken or turkey as the meat source in your dog’s diet rather than beef, because of this Neu5Gc sugar.

 Omega 3 fatty acids, the good kind, can be found in algae and in the bodies of fish that eat algae.
 Farm raised fish that eat pelleted diets instead of natural foods such as algae do not contain Omega 3 fatty acids.
 Many times when you buy fish oil you are getting oil from farm raised fish that don’t contain Omega 3 fatty acids, so you would actually be getting the harmful Omega 6 type of oil.
 Look for the amounts of DHA and EPA, the Omega 3’s, in any fish oil supplement you buy.
 Those are the ones you want.

 It’s actually safer and easier to take oil derived directly from algae instead of fish.
-Protectacell, made by Animal Health Options, is a brand we recommend.
+Protectacell™, made by Animal Health Options, is a brand we recommend.
 Right now you have to search to find Omega 3 supplements derived from algae but in the future algae farms will probably be a more efficient and less expensive way to obtain these nutrients.

 Another important factor in the development of cancer is the amount of food you feed.
 Keeping pets lean increases lifespan by two years and increases the quality of that life as well.
 This is because fat cells produce toxins that damage other cells.
 Damaged cells, especially if the DNA is damaged, can turn cancerous.